Parrish Petry doesn't have any magic formula.

 So what if most of his players come for two years before transferring elsewhere to complete their majors.
 Petry just guarantees high school recruits playing time.
 That's worked for local recruits such as sophomores Evan Ehrhart (Red Lion) and Logan Steckel (Red Lion Christian) and freshmen Judd Gemmill (Dallastown), Jordan Jackson (Red Lion), Chris Robertson (Dallastown) and Jake Snyder (Eastern York).

 With the guarantee of seeing action, most everyone on the roster expects to play.
 No problem.
-Petry just
+Petry just uses a deep rotation.

 "The coach from Penn State Scranton was kidding me last night saying we have a hockey team out here.
 It's like five guys in, five out," Petry said.